 For undergraduate admissions, an initial interview is not formally required before your application, but you can request an interview with an admissions officer if you would like to articulate additional information.
-The Office of International Programs reserves the right to require an interview after examining your admissions materials if we would like more information before our admisisons decision.
+The Center for Global Engagement reserves the right to require an interview after examining your admissions materials if we would like more information before our admisisons decision.

 Q: I am an Accepted student and I'm having trouble logging into my MultiPass.
 It keeps asking for a postal code and social security number.

-A: You will need to use the temporary social security number assigned to you by our office.
+You will need to use the temporary social security number assigned to you by our office.
 Undergraduate students receive this in their acceptance letter.
 If you do not know what your social security number is, please email email@example.com and we will provide it for you.
-Some international postal codes are not accepted by the MultiPass system; if you are getting an error message please email firstname.lastname@example.org and we will change your postal code in the system so that you can finish the setup process.
+Some international postal codes are not accepted by the MultiPass system.
+If you are getting an error message please email firstname.lastname@example.org and we will change your postal code in the system so you can finish the setup process.

 You also need to confirm your attendance before you can setup your MultiPass.
 There are instructions on how to confirm your attendance on the Accepted Student page.

 Q: Who do I email with any immigration questions or updated information for my I-20?